tosh1ki/pyogi/README.md

 Kifu data of KI2 format in `kifu/` were copies of kifu data in [2chkifu.zip](https://code.google.com/p/zipkifubrowser/downloads/detail?name=2chkifu.zip&can=2&q=).

 ## Typo in 2chkifu.zip
-Prefer to collect these typo manually.
+Prefer to correct these typos manually.

 |File path      |Before                    |After                   |
 |:--------------|:-------------------------|:-----------------------|